-For 2023, we have a provisional cap of 40 (forty) teams.
+For 2024, we have a provisional cap of 40 (forty) teams.
 Teams who narrowly miss out on a place may be offered a place on a waitlist.

-Teams must apply to register by submitting the Google Form at https://docs.google.com/forms/d/e/1FAIpQLSc57zFmt5cxB5yClbf-ceIXDSiJ3247RK-mlZmDvvbQgQCbhg/viewform?usp=sf_link.
-The deadline for submission of entries is 24th January 2023 at 17.00 (GMT)
+Teams must apply to register by submitting the Google Form at https://docs.google.com/forms/d/e/1FAIpQLSc57zFmt5cxB5yClbf-celXDSiJ3247RK-mlZmDvvbQgQCbhg/viewform?usp=sf_link.
+The deadline for submission of entries is Tuesday 23rd January 2024 at 17.00 (GMT)

-Submission of the form does not guarantee acceptance of a team- this is confirmed by receipt of the fee.
-If we receive more than 40 submissions, applications will be processed a) in order of receipt.
+If we receive more than 40 submissions, applications will be processed in order of receipt.
 The Moot Director's decision in this regard is final and there is no right of appeal.